josh-lambda/fencing-tester/JOURNAL.md

 I am ready to put on all the prints but the paranoid bit of me wants to wait to check component tolerances after they arrive.

 I have restructured some of the files to they make a bit more sense naming wise.
 (All my PCB schematics were in a file named 'testing' I thought would just be for mockups, etc)

+UPDATE: I got the order to go through by removing from and re-adding to cart.
+So much for advanced threat detection.

 **Total time spent: 1h**